dannguyen/journalism-syllabi/README.md

 <a href="http://comm217.stanford.edu/syllabus/">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>In “legacy” media, newspaper and magazine journalists had no need to learn how to operate the printing presses, or to understand strategies the marketing and circulation departments used to promote and distribute their work.
-Their interactions with readers were one-sided at best, antisocial at worst...</em></p>
+        In “legacy” media, newspaper and magazine journalists had no need to learn how to operate the printing presses, or to understand strategies the marketing and circulation departments used to promote and distribute their work.
+Their interactions with readers were one-sided at best, antisocial at worst
+        </small></p>

         <p>Instructors: R.B.
 Brenner, Drake Martinet</p>
     </td>
     <td>
-        Stanford University
+        <small>Stanford University</small>
     </td>
   </tr>